CS5610-Khoury-Lionelle/Resources/RequiredTools.md

 winget install DenoLand.Deno
 ```

-For both you can also use Cargo which involves making sure rust is installed on your system, so more complicated but also works.
+For windows, macOS, and linux you can also use [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) which involves making sure rust is installed on your system.

+> [!WARNING]
+> Deno has its own managed version of typescript it uses and many of our examples will include using deno to go from typescript to javascript.
+However, for some projects you may want to install typescript locally by using NPM.
+> ```terminal
+> npm install -g typescript
+> ```

+## Python
+A number of our labs will require the use of python.
+Make sure you have [python installed](https://www.python.org/downloads/).